 If you want to get more involved locally, we encourage you to run for this Democratic Party County Committee position.
-But to help you make your decision, read through these FAQs:
+It’s a great way to engage with your community and no experience necessary!

-Besides approving the rules of the NY County Democratic Committee, they select the Democratic nominee for the general election when a vacancy occurs during a specific time frame as defined by law.
+*County Committee members select the Democratic nominee for the general election when a vacancy occurs during a specific time frame as defined by law.
 For example: in 1992, after Representative Ted Weiss died, Jerrold Nadler was chosen by the County Committee to be the Democratic nominee.
 He went on to win the general election and has served his district in the US Congress ever since.
-The County Committee also votes on resolutions of public concern submitted by members.

 How do you run?